uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/prepare-for-mtd.html.md

 - encourage customers to fulfil their obligations
 - where necessary, inform customers that they may receive a penalty if they do not submit their updates on time
-- establish if a customer can opt out of MTD or sign up and direct them to [HMRC online services](/guides/income-tax-mtd-end-to-end-service-guide/documentation/tasks-outside-mtd-software.html#hmrc-online-services)
+- establish if a customer can opt out of MTD and direct them to [HMRC online services](/guides/income-tax-mtd-end-to-end-service-guide/documentation/tasks-outside-mtd-software.html#hmrc-online-services)

 The different types of customer status are described below.